I don't know if you remember talking with me a few months ago, but you

 The Knife-edge Pivots.

-this is during a routine string change.
-When all the strings are off the
+to do this is during a routine string change.
+When all the strings are

-guitar remove the spring cover on the back of your guitar.
-Using
+off the guitar remove the spring cover on the back of your guitar.

-needle-nose pliers remove the springs from the bridge (not the “claw”), one
+Using needle-nose pliers remove the springs from the bridge (not the “claw”),

 Be careful not to scratch your guitar or chip the paint when the Tremolo

-to form clean, sharp “knife-edge” or “V” shape.
+appear to form clean, sharp “knife-edge” or “V” shape.
 That’s OK.
-If the “V” shape
+If the

-is badly worn it will look very “rounded-over” at the point of contact
+“V” shape is badly worn it will look very “rounded-over” at the point of

-compared to areas just left and right of the point of contact for each
+contact compared to areas just left and right of the point of contact for

-metal around the pivot area.
-Clean this area well,
+bits of metal around the pivot area.
+Clean this area well, remove any debris

-remove any debris with #400 wet/dry sandpaper.
-Be careful not to sand on
+with #400 wet/dry sandpaper.
+Be careful not to sand on the exact point

-the exact point of contact for each pivot, you just need to remove
+of contact for each pivot, you just need to remove surrounding debris.

-the opposite “V” shape machined into them.
-As before have a good look at
+have the opposite “V” shape machined into them.
+As before have a good look

-them (use your magnifying glass, if you have one) and inspect the area of
+at them (use your magnifying glass, if you have one) and inspect the area

-the “V” shape where the Tremolo made contact.
-You’ll notice some wear and
+of the “V” shape where the Tremolo made contact.
+You’ll notice some wear

-just as before compare that worn area to adjacent areas of the “V” shape.
+and just as before compare that worn area to adjacent areas of the “V”

+shape.
 The wear on these pivot screws should minimal, even hardly noticeable.
-If

 screws.
 If that’s not possible then you can rotate the screws just a bit

-the tremolo to meet up with a lesser worn area of the pivot screw “V” shape
+of the tremolo to meet up with a lesser worn area of the pivot screw “V”